Castel Volturno

 Castel Volturno ([kaˈstɛl volˈturno]) is a comune (municipality) in the Province of Caserta in the Italian region Campania, located about 35 km northwest of Naples and about 35 km west of Caserta on the Volturno river.
-In 2010 Castel Volturno was inhabited by 25,000 locals and about 18,000 African refugees.
-Today (2019) there are still about 25,000 people, estimated two-thirds of them are immigrants.

-Due to a decision of the Regional Council (Consiglio Regionale della Campania) from 2010, the quarter Villaggio Coppola, which is also the third largest illegally built residential complex in the world, should actually be demolished.
-Today (2019) it is inhabited by destitute Italian and African squatters.
+The town has a population of almost 30,000 residents, along with an estimated more than 15,000 undocumented immigrants.

 History

 Castel Volturno was a settlement of the Oscans and then of the Etruscans, who called it Volturnum, and was a trade point on the road to Casilinum and Capua.
 Volturnum became a Roman colony in 194 BC and, in 95 AD, it was reached by the Via Domitiana, and received a large bridge connecting the two shores of the river with the same name.

 The town decayed after the fall of the Western Roman Empire, and, in 806, the Lombard Prince of Benevento Grimoald III gave its port to the abbots of Montecassino.
 In 841 it was ravaged by Saracens.
 After 856, the Lombard bishop Radipert had a castle built on what remained of the bridge.
 After a period under local counts, in 1062 it was again given to Montecassino while in 1206, Frederick II donated it to the archbishops of Capua.

 Alfonso V of Naples gave it to his daughter, but, when her husband, Duke Marino of Sessa, rebelled, besieged it and destroyed part of the walls (1460).
 The following year the king sold it to the city of Capua, which held it until the abolition of feudalism in the Kingdom of the Two Sicilies in 1810.
 In 1812 it became an autonomous commune.
 In 1860 it was annexed to the newly unified Kingdom of Italy.

 Castel Volturno received a boost in its agricultural activities after the nearby lands were dried during the Fascist government, and after the new Domiziana Road and a new bridge were built (1954).

 The beach resorts were expanded after the Second World War into a holiday resort.
 Holiday guests included members of a nearby US Army base.
 After an earthquake in 1980 in the Campania region, the Italian government temporarily housed homeless people in the apartments.
 Then the homeowners left the apartments empty and later leased them to African migrant workers.
 Since then, the living substance of the seaside resort has decayed continuously.
 Because of the illegal waste disposal of the Camorra, the beach is often littered with garbage despite regular cleaning.
 In addition to regular garbage, toxic waste leeching from unregulated landfills in the vicinity, also from the Camorra, has contaminated the beach and forced a near complete prohibition on entering the water in places.